 Let’s say you’re an outdoors and sporting goods retailer.
 You know a potential customer has viewed camping gear product pages a few dozen times in the last 30 days.
 They’re close to buying, but not quite there.

-Based on this user’s behavior, you can retarget her with personalized ads with a customized offer to promote tents, lanterns, and other gear they investigated as they browse elsewhere online — and in the minutes, hours, and days following their site exit to maximize your odds of converting them.
+Based on this user’s behavior, you can retarget her with personalized ads with a customized offer to promote tents, lanterns, and other gear they investigated as they browse elsewhere online.
+And in the minutes, hours, and days following their site exit to maximize your odds of converting them.

-The key to doing this effectively is having a single customer view that can tie behavioral data with interest and other types of customer data (such as propensity scoring and customer lifecycle stage) to deliver 1:1 ads and emails that go beyond just using data points like “past products viewed.”
+The key to doing this effectively is having a single customer view that can tie behavioral data with interest and other types of customer data (such as propensity scoring and customer lifecycle stage) to deliver one-to-one ads and emails that go beyond just using data points like “past products viewed.”